GianatiempoJulian/myHG/README.md

     - HTML5
     - CSS
     - JavaScript
-    - My university Framework ( Next project will be in Laravel, I promise.)
+    - My university Framework ( The next project will be in Laravel, I promise.)
     - Bootstrap

 - To-Do Better: